Best Places To Stay In Eryri | Snowdonia and North Wales!

 Betws-y-Coed is a picturesque, alpine-style village in a beautiful location surrounded by magical forests and stunning mountains, and is often regarded to be the gateway to Eryri | Snowdonia.

-For these reasons it is understandably a very popular destination for many people visiting the region!
+For these reasons it is understandably a very popular destination for many people visiting the region, but at the same time it is one of the most scenic places to stay!

 A woman seen swimming in a lake surrounded by trees and forests